Why should men understand the menopause?

 What do women experience?

-Hot flushes (sudden feeling of heat spreading throughout the body - these can happen during both day and night)
+Hot flushes and night sweats (sudden feeling of heat spreading throughout the body - these can happen during both day and night).

 It’s important to know, though, that women experience the menopause differently, with some symptoms much more severe than others.